akku1139/us144mkii/README.md

 This is an out-of-tree kernel module, meaning you must compile it against the headers for your specific kernel version.

 Old version of this driver has been merged and is available on rolling release distros like Arch(6.18.x).
-For Arch users, a community-maintained DKMS package is available in AUR if user intends to install improved driver.
+For Arch users, the DKMS package is available in AUR if user intends to install improved driver.
 Install it via:
 ```bash
 paru -S us144mkii-dkms-git